 - Other necessary medical treatment

 We genuinely care about the welfare of all adoptive animals, therefore, it is standard procedure to do a home visit as part of the application process prior to placing an adoptable animal in a new home.
 We also check references as part of our process.
-In order to help assure that a good match is in place, we require that the adopting family have a meet and greet with their potential new family member in the city where he or she is being fostered or another location agreed upon between the foster and adopter.
+In order to help assure that a good match is in place, we may require that the adopting family have a meet and greet with their potential new family member in the city where he or she is being fostered or another location agreed upon between the foster and adopter.
 Once your aplication is approved and you have spoken to the foster family to assure a good match you will meet to take home your new family member, submit your adoption donation, and sign/return your adoption contract!!